 Field size: 30 yards by 20 yards

-Number of players: Setup two lines of six or seven players with one ball; split into two different teams of eight players if you want your players to get more touches on the ball
+Number of players: Setup two lines of six or seven players with one ball; split into two different teams of eight players if you want your players to get more touches on the ball.
+Soccer passing carousel start out moving the ball slowly and then increase speed.

 Age range: 12-14